There are many methods that can help your device send coordinates. Each has upsides and downsides: cost, power needs, accuracy, etc.

 - Low energy for a longer battery life,

-- Very long range and global (up to 50 territories covered or in progress) with the capacity to automatically switch from a radio configuration (RC) to another thanks to the Monarch feature,
+- Very long range and global (more than 50 territories covered or in progress) with the capacity to automatically switch from a radio configuration (RC) to another thanks to the Monarch feature,

 - Resilient to interference, with the capacity to resist jamming.